fransolerc/digimon-alife/README.md

-# Agumon AI - Artificial Life in Unreal Engine 5
+# Digimon ALife - Artificial Life in Unreal Engine 5

-A personal experiment in artificial life where an Agumon autonomously inhabits a virtual forest, making decisions driven by an external Python-based brain.
+An experiment in artificial life where an Agumon autonomously inhabits a digital forest, making decisions driven by an LLM-based brain with spatial perception and internal needs.

 ## Description

-The agent perceives its environment, maintains internal states (hunger, energy) and decides its actions without any user input.
-The goal is to observe what behaviors emerge from the interaction between the agent and its environment.
+The agent perceives its environment through spatial awareness, maintains internal states (hunger, energy) and reasons about its situation using a local LLM.
+The goal is to observe what behaviors emerge from the interaction between the agent and its environment, without explicit programming of those behaviors.

 ## Architecture